 Thank-you pages, which you’ll send people to after they leave your landing pages, might seem like a mere formality or an opportunity to be polite, but in reality, they wear a lot of hats.
 They should deliver the content you promised on the landing page, direct people back to other parts of your site, suggest other offers that the lead might be interested in via calls-to-action and encourage sharing via social media.
 Don’t overlook or throw together this important page.

 4. Analyze your results.

-Analytics are a marketer’s best friend!
+Analytics are a digital marketer’s best friend!
 Keep a close eye on which offers are converting and which ones aren’t.
 For those that aren’t doing as well, try testing a few different versions of the landing page or call-to-action to see which ones perform best.
 This is called A/B testing.
 Change a single variable at a time (call-to-action button color, landing page headline, etc.) so that you can more accurately determine the reason for each items success or lack thereof.

 5. Nurture them through their journey.